felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 ## Installation

 To be able to execute this samples you will require a copy of Catalog Explorer.
-You can get a Docker version of Catalog Explorer.
-To run this simply type:
+You can get a Docker version of Catalog Explorer or you can deploy it manually.

+### Docker version
+To run the docker version simply go to the folder containing the `docker-compose.yml` and type:

 ```shell
 docker compose up
 ```

+Now you are ready to go.
+You can skip the `Manual deployment` section

+### Manual deployment
 If you decide not to use docker then you will need to manually install all the dependencies (Postgres, Java, Tomcat).

 Follow these steps to configure a standalone instance of Catalog Explorer.